 If you catch yourself early enough, you can usually re-calibrate yourself, open your heart and move on, very quickly.

 Knowing I carry my Emergency Tool Kit with me everywhere I go allows me to walk with a spring in my step, and a smile in my heart.
-It does not mean that everything is perfect-rather that when things seem to fall apart, I have some strategies to pull out.
+It does not mean that everything is perfect – rather that when things seem to fall apart I have some strategies to pull out of the down spiral.